chrisvanfossen/chrisvanfossen.github.com/_posts/2014/2014-01-27-command-line-all-the-things.md

 	hub clone joshtronic/dotfiles

 BOOM! the `dotfiles` directory is created and everything is cloned into it.
 If nothing else it saves some keystrokes.
 I had written a `git` script to do something similar a while back and was happy to drop it from my `dotfiles`.
-I plan to explore the `hub` command more in the future as I read that `alias`ing `git` to `hub` is a pretty fantastic thing.
+I plan to explore the `hub` command more in the future as I read that aliasing `git` to `hub` is a pretty fantastic thing.

 You can find out everything about `hub` on the [official site](http://hub.github.com).